solliancenet/azure-synapse-analytics-day/00-setup-workspace.md

 2. Sign in to the [Power BI portal](https://powerbi.com) using the credentials of `MasterUser` and create a new Power BI workspace.
 In the reminder of this guide, this workspace will be refered as `PowerBIWorkspace`.

-3. Perform all the steps described in [Exercise 3 - Task 1](03-power-bi-integration.md##task-1---create-a-power-bi-dataset-in-synapse).
-In step 11, instead of using the suggested naming convention, name your dataset `wwifactsales`.

-4. In the Power BI portal, edit the security settings of the `wwifactsales` dataset and configure it to authenticate to `SQLPool01` using the credentials of the `asa.sql.admin` account.
+3. In the Power BI portal, edit the security settings of the `wwifactsales` dataset and configure it to authenticate to `SQLPool01` using the credentials of the `asa.sql.admin` account.
 This allows the `Direct Query` option to work properly for all participants in the lab.

 ## Task 6 - Import all SQL scripts and Spark notebooks